BYRIO/krita-webdoc-zh/contributors_manual/krita_manual_readme.rst

 For first timers
 ----------------

-Unlike Mediawiki, Sphinx works more like how we create code.
+Unlike Mediawiki, Sphinx works more like how we write code for Krita.

 First things first, you will want to talk to us!
 For this you can either go to the `IRC on krita.org (#krita on freenode.org) <https://krita.org/en/irc/>`_, or, more importantly, make an account at `identity.kde.org <https://identity.kde.org/>`_.
-The account you make at identity can be used to both access the forum as well as the phabricator, where we organise Krita development.
+The account you make at identity can be used to both access the forum as well as the `phabricator`_, where we organise Krita development.

 If you have no idea where to begin, make a Kde identity account and make a post on `the forum <https://forum.kde.org/viewforum.php?f=136>`_.

 Sphinx works by writing simple text files with reStructuredText mark up, and then it takes those text files and turns them into the manual.
 We keep track of changes in the manual by putting them into a version control system called :program:`Git`.

+.. _making_changes_sphinx:

 Making changes
 ~~~~~~~~~~~~~~

-Because we use Git, there are only a few people who can put things into the git, so if you want to make changes you will need to put it up for review.
+Because we use Git, there's only a few people who can put things into the version control system, so if you want to make changes you will need to put it up for review.

 If you are not familiar with Git
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Get the source text.
+1. Get the source text from the `repository`_.

     Save a copy of the text as it existed originally.